-A complete documentation about the Amalthea version can be found on the official Amalthea Eclipse webpage.
-In the following subsections different modeling concepts are explained that are used for describing the challenge system described in the previous sections.
+A complete documentation about the Amalthea version can be found on the official Amalthea Eclipse webpage^{9,10}.
+In the following subsections, different modeling concepts are explained that are used for describing the challenge introduced earlier.

 5.1.
 CPU memory access semantics